SPIX23/shaiya-solutions/ep3/databases/readme.md

 **contents**

-* ep3 ps_gamedata database that was tested on a live server and should be relatively bug-free
+* ps_gamedata database fro ep3 that was tested on a live server and should be relatively bug-free